 Logistics Technician Salary

-A Logistics Technician earns an average wage of $16.07 per hour.
+A Logistics Technician earns an average wage of $16.53 per hour.
 People in this job generally don't have more than 20 years' experience.
-Pay for this job rises steadily for more experienced workers, but goes down noticeably for the few employees with more than 20 years' experience.
+Experience has a moderate effect on pay for this job.

 |Total Pay (|

 XTotal Pay combines base annual salary or hourly wage, bonuses, profit sharing, tips, commissions, overtime pay and other forms of cash earnings, as applicable for this job.
 It does not include equity (stock) compensation, cash value of retirement benefits, or the value of other non-cash benefits (e.g. healthcare).)

 |$26,423 - $58,630|

 |Overtime||$17.41 - $37.12|